“Live your life as though your every act were to become a universal law.”

 I feel that this quote by Immanuel Kant truly sums up Thanos and his actions.
 I am throwing down a spoiler warning for you here because I will be talking about Infinity War in some detail.
 YOU HAVE BEEN WARNED.

 Throughout the MCU Thanos has wanted one thing and one thing only, to unite the infinity stones.
-He has murdered his way across the Stars to get them and never once cared about the consequences, these surely are the acts of evil men, or are they?
+He has murdered his way across the Stars to get them and never once cared about the consequences.
+Surely these are the acts of evil an man, or are they?

 He wants the Infinity Stones so he can wipe out half of all sentient life, this must be an act of great evil?

 Before he obtained the stones he was on a genocidal march throughout the Universe, where he would wipe out fifty percent of every population he encountered.
 We know this because this is how he met Gamora, when he attacked her home-world.
 So yes he must be evil, he has committed acts of genocide on multiple occasions.